-Over the last three years, we have fully consolidated our internal credit risk model and have developed advanced risk modeling tools that accurately measure credit risk.
-For example, our internal model for provisioning for losses on our credit card portfolio has been certified by both Banco de España, Spain's central bank, and the CNBV.
-Our risk indicators, such as the "risk premium," which is equal to the provisions for loan losses divided by average loan portfolio, have also performed positively.
-The risk premium was 3.3% in 2011, 3.4% in 2012 and 3.5% in 2013.
+Over the last three and a half years, we have fully consolidated our internal credit risk model and we have developed advanced risk modeling tools that accurately measure credit risk.
+For example, our internal model for provisioning for losses on our credit card portfolio has been certified by Banco de España, Spain's central bank, and the CNBV.
+Our risk indicators, such as the "risk premium" which is equal to the provisions for loan losses divided by average loan portfolio, have also been very stable.
+The risk premium was 3.4% in the first six months of 2014, 3.5% in 2013, 3.4% in 2012, and 3.4% in 2011.